marvickps/Rebuy/README.md

 ### *Advanced Features  :*

 - Real-time chat between buyers/sellers ✅
-- Image upload for products ✅
+- Image upload for prod ucts ✅
 - Categories and filtering  ✅
 - Favorites/wishlist functionality ✅
 - Buyer should able counter the offer (it would be different from chat)